KasaaziGW/esn/README.md

 # Group 3

 ## general implementation
+0. Seeding an administrator i.e. the initial administrator for the system. -- done
 1. When registering a citizen, set the `privilege`. -- done
-2. When logging in, set the user privilege in the session details as well.
+2. When logging in, set the user privilege in the session details as well. -- done
 3. When rendering the navigation, show optional navigation links i.e. those dependent on the user privilege

 ## use case 1 i.e. when the user is an administrator